iamcal/lib_timezones/README.md

     echo "It's currently ".date('H:i')." ".timezones_label($zone);
     // e.g. "It's currently 10:32 Cuba Daylight Time"

-The labnel will take into account daylight savings in the specified zone.
+The label will take into account daylight savings in the specified zone.

 ## Usage - Auto-detecting a Timezone from JavaScript